-I just read two triumphs of knee-jerk, panic-button journalism from last week – one from ThinkProgress and one from Rainforest Action Network.
+I just read two triumphs of knee-jerk, panic-button journalism from last week from two sources of which I am ordinarily quite fond – one from ThinkProgress and one from Rainforest Action Network.
 They both accuse Facebook founder Mark Zuckerberg and his political action committee, FWD.US of funneling support (i.e. money) to proponents of the Keystone XL pipeline.
 Now a week later they’ve gotten some responses back from the PAC which, to the authors’ credits, have been appended onto the pages like so:

 Kate Hansen, communications director for FWD.US told ThinkProgress: “FWD.us is committed to showing support for elected officials who promote the policy changes needed to build the knowledge economy.
 Maintaining two separate entities, Americans for a Conservative Direction & the Council for American Job Growth, to support elected officials across the political spectrum – separately – means that we can more effectively communicate with targeted audiences of their constituents.”

 I actually like both ThinkProgress and Rainforest Action Network.
-And this particular brand of journalism slash activism on their parts (among many, many others) bothers me because it’s only destined to maintain the status quo.
-Both sides, the right and the left, go crazy about something in the world (usually something the other side did).
+It’s this particular brand of journalism slash activism on their parts (among many, many others) that bothers me because it’s only destined to maintain the status quo.
+Both sides, the right and the left, go crazy about something in the world – usually something the other side said or did.
 Then they print articles, post tweets, and send emails shouting about this crazy thing and how it must be stopped.
 And the only way to stop it is to send them money.
-Both sides profit from exploiting their knee-jerk base.
+Both sides profit from exploiting a base wired to meet outrage with hard currency.
 And as long as the money keeps rolling in there is no incentive to actually change anything.
-Both sides

-are making a tidy profit on the panic industry.
-An actual bill would change all that.
-This is why we’ve been panicking for decades about the same social issues, because it’s a donations bonanza that keeps on giving.
+Both sides are making a tidy profit on the panic industry.
+And both sides will vehemently deny it if questioned.
+Actually passing a bill would change things.
+This is largely why we’ve been panicking for decades about the same social issues, because it’s a donations bonanza that keeps on giving.
 Eventually this system of crazed contributing where organizations, even ones with good reputations, fight for change in the world while praying that everything stays exactly the same in the office needs to be unraveled by the donors themselves if anything of any importance is ever going to get done.

 ) as a supporter of the Keystone XL pipeline for quite awhile.
 I’m sure you’ve read about the clear and present danger this pipeline poses to ecosystems